Subaru Outback 2015-2019: pros and cons, problems

 The Subaru Outback is a wagon-like SUV with standard all-wheel drive, a roomy interior, and plenty of cargo space.

 2018 Subaru Outback interior.

-The Subaru Outback comes with a flat "boxer" 4- or 6-cylinder engine and standard all-wheel drive.
+The Outback comes with a horizontally-opposed 2.5-liter 4-cylinder or 3.6-liter 6-cylinder engine and an automatic transmission.

-The interior is nicely finished and offers a classy dashboard design, comfortable seats and ample cargo space.
-Standard roof rails is a big plus.
-All model years of this generation offer a 5-star overall safety rating from NHTSA.
+The interior is nicely finished, with a clean dashboard design and comfortable seats.
+All model years of this generation boast a 5-star overall safety rating from the NHTSA.
 Is it a good car to buy?
-Let's start with pros and cons.
+Let's start with the pros and cons.

 - Enjoyable driving experience, smooth ride.

 - 5-star overall safety rating from the NHTSA.